thephoeron/LLTHW/book/3-19-0-neurotech.md

 In this chapter, we will review the basic concepts of Neuroscience and the various BCIs available on the market, their specifications and SDKs; we will parse the resulting brainwave data in Lisp, and attempt to structure Neural-net models to get a better understanding of what our brains are doing; and write several brainwave controlled utility applications specifically designed for improving your Lisp workflow, including a brief introduction to Emacs Lisp that will enable us to map BCI input to Emacs keyboard commands.

----

-Specialized hardware required, such as Emotiv EPOC, Interaxon Muse, etc.

-Parsing brain-wave data in Lisp, structuring Neural-net models, etc.

-Write a brain-wave controlled utility.
-Replacement for keyboard or mouse, for example.
-Maybe mapping Emacs commands to brain-waves?

 <ul class="pager">
   <li class="previous"><a href="/book/3-18-0-space-tech/">&laquo; Previous</a></li>
   <li><a href="/book/">Table of Contents</a></li>